Skip to main content

 • Claire Dulude

 Claire Dulude (she/her) is a Research Coordinator for Humane Canada’s Promising Practices project and over the last few years has had the pleasure of coordinating Humane Canada’s ACT Project and the National Pet Food Bank.
 Claire holds a master's degree in animal Behaviour and Welfare from the University of Guelph and an undergraduate degree from Lakehead University in Thunder Bay.
-Before joining Humane Canada, Claire held several roles within a Humane Society organization and adjoining low-cost spay/neuter clinic.
+Before joining Humane Canada, Claire held several roles within a Humane Society organization and an adjoining low-cost spay and neuter clinic.
 Claire’s animal welfare background has given her an interest in equitable access to support and care services in underserved communities and a passion for preserving the human-animal bond.
-Claire is an uninvited guest on the Crawford Purchase, 1783 treaty land, on the traditional territory of the Anishinabek, Mississauga, and Haudenosaunee peoples.
-Claire shares her home with her beloved canine companion, Dozer, who lives up to his name through demonstrated proficiency in both napping and knocking things over.

 Read more